Abdullah-Alshomli/Question-bank/README.md

-# project-108-MCQBank
+# Question bank
-A javafx program that make a question bank text file and use to add, edit, delete, and test the questions
+A software that allows teachers to insert questions to a test bank to be later used in online exams using Java and JavaFX.